understanding timesheet supervisor and director accounts

 Understanding Timesheet Supervisor and Director Accounts

-• They can access, approve, or reject any timesheet at any time (including timesheets that have been approved by others).
+• Access, approve, or reject any timesheet at any time (including timesheets that have been approved by others).

-• They can create customized reports at any level (site or program-wide).
+• Create customized reports at any level (site or program-wide).

-• They can pull up a list of reporters with overdue sheets and then e-mail those reporters.
+• Pull up a list of reporters with overdue sheets and then e-mail those reporters.

-• They can receive notifications when site supervisors approve sheets
+• Receive notifications when site supervisors approve timesheets

-IMPORTANT: Timesheet Director(s) will automatically be responsible for screening all sheets if you do not create Timesheet Site Supervisor accounts.
+IMPORTANT: Timesheet Director(s) will automatically be responsible for screening all timesheets at a site that does not have a Timesheet Supervisor assigned.

-• They can access, review, approve, and reject timesheets for one or more sites.
+• Access, review, approve, and reject timesheets for their assigned site(s).

-• They can track which reporters need to submit sheets for their sites.
+• Track which reporters need to submit timesheets for their sites.

-• They can track which staff reporters need to screen sheets.
+• Track which admins need to screen timesheets.

-• They can create customized reports for their sites.
+• Create customized reports for their assigned site(s).

 Was this article helpful?